Bhopalp/Identifying_pest-infected_plants_in_farmlands/README.md

 # Identifying_pest-infected_plants_in_farmlands
- Identifying the pest infected plants leaf in farmlands with using CNN model
+ Identifying the pest infected plants leaf in farmlands with using CNN model and using streamlit